Daniel Efrat: Musical translations

+His translation of Dear Evan Hansen debuted at the Cameri Theatre in January 2025.
+The Jerusalem Post praised the cultural adaptations and matching the composition and intention of the original production's songs, though felt some of the lyrical choices were simplistic and basic.

+Directing

 He directed the 2012–2013 revival of Hillel Mittelpunkt's Mami; critical of occupation of Gaza and the West Bank, and of the IDF, the theatre invited soldiers to watch the show for free.
 Hava Yarom for Martha Yodaat theatre review magazine wrote that Efrat "is an extraordinary artist, who certainly knows how to swing his baton on plays and especially on musicals ... and has certainly left his mark on the field of translation" but felt that his attempts to make the musical his own added too much decoration, with "multicoloured vocal richness"; new characters; and more elaborate costumes, choreography, and set designs, distracting from the material.
 Yarom particularly felt that the staging of the rape scene took away from the Mami performance, though considered that the adaptation as a whole was the negative, saying Efrat's boldness should be praised.
 Ovad Efrat, his father, was the musical director and arranger.

 In 2015, his direction of Billy Schwartz at the Haifa Theatre won the four major awards of the Israeli Theater Academy Awards.
 It was then staged in North America.
 Efrat had first directed the original musical in 2013; musician Ohad Hitman approached director Efrat and artistic director Uri Paster with his Jerusalem Academy of Music and Dance dissertation music, hoping to create a musical.
 They took the result to the Bat Yam Musical Festival, where it won the grand prize, including a development grant, before working on it more for the commercial debut at Haifa.
-Efrat also translated Animal Farm for its premiere as a musical adaptation in 2015.